Haletran/42_Cub3D_tester/README.md

 ```

 This tester mainly work with [MacroLibX](https://macrolibx.kbz8.me./), but you can
 change variables in the code to make it work.
+And you might have to change the images in
+the images folder since they are only in ***.png***.

 ## License